dennisdoomen/blog/_posts/2023/2023-01-13-estimations-and-planning.md

 ---

 title: "About software estimation and planning"
-excerpt: "Estimates are almost wrong.
-Deal with that.
-They do have some value though."
+excerpt: "Estimates are almost always wrong and that's fine.
+Just deal with that and prioritize accordingly."

 tags:
 - roadmaps